 But when I think of Homecoming (or Prom), there’s a bit of trepidation.
 Alex has tons of friends, both in in his special education classes and in the school in general.
 What if a young lady asks him to the dance?
 And what if it happens to be a young lady without a disability?
 And what if the local news caught wind of it and decided that they need a feel good piece to round out their broadcast?

 I don’t want my son to be a feel good news piece.

-And I don’t want him to be asked to a dance by someone with secret hopes being a the local hero for the day.
+And I don’t want him to be asked to a dance by someone with secret hopes of being a local hero for the day.

 I get it, it’s moving.
 Perhaps it seems like a Cinderella story.
 But there’s a term for stories that use people with disabilities to play the heartstrings of others; it’s called inspiration porn.

 Just like the standard type of porn, you know it when you see it.

 And just like the standard type of porn, the subject is objectified in order for other people to get off.